wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/introduction.rst

 .. math:: V = kS \cdot sgn(\dot{d}) + kV \cdot \dot{d} + kA \cdot \ddot{d}

 where :math:`V` is the applied voltage, :math:`d` is the displacement (position) of the drive, :math:`\dot{d}` is its velocity, and :math:`\ddot{d}` is its acceleration.
-This the the model for a permanent-magnet dc motor with no loading other than friction and inertia, as mentioned above, and is an accurate model for flywheels, turrets, and horizontal linear sliders.
+This is the model for a permanent-magnet dc motor with no loading other than friction and inertia, as mentioned above, and is an accurate model for flywheels, turrets, and horizontal linear sliders.

 Drivetrain Characterization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^